NetPumi2/test/README.md

 ## Integration

-### Set up wallee
+### Set up WhiteLabelNameOne

 To use the Android Payment SDK, you need a [whitelabelnameone account](https://whitelabel-signup.com/user/signup).
 After signing up, set up your space and enable the payment methods you would like to support.

 ### Create transaction

 For security reasons, your app cannot create transactions and fetch access tokens.
-This has to be done on your server by talking to the [wallee Web Service API](https://app-whitelabel.com/en-us/doc/api/web-service).
+This has to be done on your server by talking to the [WhiteLabelNameOne Web Service API](https://app-whitelabel.com/en-us/doc/api/web-service).
 You can use one of the official SDK libraries to make these calls.

 To use the Android Payment SDK to collect payments, an endpoint needs to be added on your server that creates a transaction by calling the [create transaction](https://app-whitelabel.com/doc/api/web-service#transaction-service--create) API endpoint.
 A transaction holds information about the customer and the line items and tracks charge attempts and the payment state.